Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Introduction

-We work with the $q$-metric line element e.g., \cite{osti_4201189,PhysRevD.39.2904}, a one parameter ($q$) vacuum deformation of Schwarzschild, and restrict to first order in $|q|\ll1$.
-The transverse circumference pinches (for $q>0$) and the density of states softens.
-A direct count of quasinormal modes shows that the canonical entropy converges for a range of $q>0$; no brick wall cutoff or stretched horizon dissipation is required.
-Thus, the $q$-metric delivers a closed form, analytically tractable test of self-regularisation without introducing ad hoc cutoffs or dissipation.
-Treating $q$ as the coarse grained imprint of horizon microstates and imposing that the entropy radiated by Hawking quanta never exceeds the Bekenstein-Hawking entropy fixes its natural scale to $|q|\simeq0.1$ for all astrophysical black holes.
-A distortion of this magnitude is not merely theoretical: it shifts the lowest mass and current multipole moments linearly in~$q$, supplying a concrete observational target, e.g., for next‑generation horizon imaging (ngEHT) and gravitational wave spectroscopy (LISA).
-We also show that in the stationary extension of the $q$-metric the same parameter $q$ induces linear, Kerr-violating shifts in the lowest multipoles captured by two Kerr null combinations $Q_1$ and $Q_2$, so that the entropy motivated bound on $|q|$ becomes an observational target for ngEHT and LISA.
+We work with the static $q$-metric line element \cite{osti_4201189,PhysRevD.39.2904}, a one-parameter vacuum deformation of Schwarzschild, and restrict to first order in $|q|\ll 1$.
+Using the brick-wall framework, we perform a WKB count of the high-frequency trapped modes in the near-horizon cavity and compute the associated canonical entropy in closed form.
+We find that the Schwarzschild logarithmic divergence is removed: for sufficiently small nonzero $|q|$ in the regime considered here, the mode sum converges without introducing an ad hoc proper-distance cutoff.
+Treating the Hawking temperature and the Bekenstein-Hawking entropy of a Schwarzschild black hole of the same mass as external thermodynamic benchmarks, we obtain an entropy-motivated deformation scale of order $|q|\sim 0.2$ for astrophysical black holes.
+In a stationary extension of the $q$-metric, the same parameter induces Kerr-violating shifts in the lowest multipoles (captured by the Kerr-null combinations $Q_1$ and $Q_2$), making this scale an observational target for ngEHT and LISA.

-We emphasise that we are not claiming astrophysical objects are exact $q$-metrics.
-Rather, the $q$-metric is the simplest vacuum laboratory that (a) preserves the universal Rindler\,$\times$\,transverse near horizon structure, (b) introduces precisely one controlled deformation that governs the ultraviolet behaviour of the mode sum, and (c) connects directly to measurable multipoles.
-More general "bumpy" metrics or rotating spacetimes introduce additional scales (e.g. superradiance, spin couplings) that obscure this single parameter test without changing the qualitative conclusion: any axisymmetric deformation, self-regularises the brick wall in the same way; the $q$-metric is simply the cleanest analytic example.